Jean Shepherd: Personal life

-The younger Jean Shepherd had two children, a son Randall, and a daughter Adrian, with his second wife Joan, but he publicly denied this, including in his last will and testament, executed some five months prior to his death.
-Randall Shepherd describes his father as having frequently come home late or not at all.
-Randall had almost no contact with him after his parents' divorce.
+Shepherd was married four times.
+He was briefly married in 1947 to Barbara Mattoon in Hammond.
+Shepherd had two children, a son Randall and daughter Adrian, with his second wife, Laverne Warner.
+(He publicly denied this, including in his last will and testament, executed some five months prior to his death.)
+Randall has said that Shepherd left his mother shortly before they divorced in 1957; he had almost no contact with his father after his parents' divorce.
+Shepherd's third wife was actress Lois Nettleton.
+In 1984, he moved to Sanibel Island, Florida, with his fourth wife, Leigh Brown.

+Shepherd died in a hospital in Fort Myers, Florida in 1999, of natural causes.